dig-ie/react-registration-login-userHome-home/README.md

 # Screens, forms, navigation, validation and API simutation and consuming with React and libraries
 ## Pages:
 ### "Home", "Registration", "Login" and "User home":
-Pages styled with the Styled-Components library based on DIO's figma prototype.
 These pages handle forms, validations, and routing, using libraries such as React Hook Form, YUP, React Router Dom, and Json Server.
+Visually styled with the Styled-Components library based on DIO's figma prototype.

 ## Functionalities
 - User registration